-A cable should be soldered to the negative battery lug in the same manner.
-Its other end must be secured in good electrical contact with the frame of the machine.
+The cable from the negative terminal must be secured in good electrical contact with the frame of the machine.
 For instance, it may be soldered to an eyelet which in turn must be secured by a bolt; care must be taken to remove the enamel where the eyelet makes contact with the frame.